-Destruction and renewal, the NPR voice said, in a closing tone that was hushed and profound, followed by five seconds of dissonant wind chimes.
+Destruction and renewal, the NPR voice said, in a closing tone hushed and profound, followed by five seconds of dissonant wind chimes.

 Laura, who was driving, heard every word of it, but she was sure Sam heard nothing but his own inner scream.
 He'd spent the entire trip cringing in the passenger seat, spitting into a Kleenex and looking for blood, still obsessed with the cancer that had taken his father years ago.
 Presumably any amount of blood would qualify as a fatal sentence, even a speck no bigger than a grain of sand.

 Only the poles would be left standing, pointlessly aiming upwards.
-Four corners that once were a box.
+Four corners, once were a box.

 Hammet's uncle Rocko, the landfill watchman with the sunken tramp cheeks and the fur face and the twisted feral teeth, catches Hammet the Barney's-shopping logo designer in the act of googling blood.